eventnetusa/eventnet/src/_vip/hearing-health-activations.md

       #### Opportunities Include:

-      * Lead generation and sales
+      * Lead generation and activation

+      * Onsite and/or Online Purchases

       * Changing the vanity factor